janeandjack/chat/README.md

 a combination of JS and CSS.

 ## Features
-1.Show user join or left the channel
+1. Show user join or left the channel
-2.Show the total number of the people online.
+2. Show the total number of the people online.
-3.show the people is tying or stop tying.
+3. show the people is tying or stop tying.

 ### Developing environment
  1. Node,js